An August 6, 2026 update of our April forecast, re-run after SpaceX's first post-IPO earnings report. The original article is preserved in full below.

 See also: Forecasts of Anthropic and OpenAI's IPO dates and post-IPO valuations

-Run this forecast yourself by connecting FutureSearch to Claude and asking it to refresh the numbers as the lock-up calendar plays out.
+Run this forecast yourself in the FutureSearch app and ask it to refresh the numbers as the lock-up calendar plays out.